phenology/cgc/manuscript/paper.md

 ## Cluster refinement

 The CGC package implements an optional, secondary cluster refinement step based on the k-means method [@Wu:2016] and optimized using the Silhouette metric [@Rousseeuw:1987] as implemented in the scikit-learn package [@Pedregosa:2011].
-This secondary grouping is based on statistical properties of the co- or tri-clusters (see the [package documentation](https://cgc.readthedocs.io)) and helps to better capture the patterns hidden in the data.
+This secondary grouping is based on statistical properties of the co- or tri-clusters (see the [package documentation](https://cgc.readthedocs.io)) and helps to better capture patterns in the data.

 # Related Software